ajflexxx/bmad-method-guide/14-bmad-workflows-reference.md

 /workflow-status - Show current progress /workflow-resume - Resume from last position
 ```

+These describe how a bundle could document workflow helpers; they are not a runtime engine in BMad core.

 **Important**: When documenting workflows for users, use the `*` prefix commands.
 The `/` prefix commands are internal utility documentation included in bundles for the orchestrator's reference, not for direct user interaction.